About The Pathway School

 The mission of The Pathway School is to build academic, social, and life skills in students with special needs to promote their success and independence after Pathway.

-Watch the video below to meet our students and learn why they love The Pathway School!
+Watch the video below to meet some of our students and learn how our PBIS (Positive Behavioral Interventions and Supports) model supports their success!

 History: Among the first schools of its kind